-Q: Can you tell us about your current role at DeepSeas and what attracted you to it?
+Hi, Tina.
+Can you tell us about your current role at DeepSeas and what attracted you to it?

 One of my favorite parts of this role is the ability to not only manage change but to lead others to embrace the changes.
 To me, remaining in the status quo is scarier than change itself.
 Always seeking to improve ourselves and what we deliver keeps us on top of our game at DeepSeas.

 Have you had any special mentors in your life who have helped you along your career path?
 What advice would you offer others for their careers?

 I have fostered allies and friends by being transparent and worthy of their trust.
 I have had multiple people in my life who have allowed me to learn and live out the “best of the best” from each of them.
 Even those who were not positive role models in my life have allowed me to shed undesirable character traits by helping me understand who I don’t want to be.